We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 A non-Member Candidate is a person seeking Membership in the Company through the process described in Section 3.2.
 A natural person may become a non-Member Candidate by:

-- Being a resident of New York State [We need to discuss this one.]
 - Possessing legal ability to work long-term in the United States
 - Being approved through the normal process of decision-making described in Section 5.1